Microsoft's Secure Email vs Mailock: A Comparison

 If an unauthorised individual obtains a recipient's account credentials, they can still access all the messages in the inbox.

-For this reason, many secure email solutions offer recipient identity authentication to make sure that only the intended parties can access secure emails, and that evidence of this is recorded.
+For this reason, many secure email solutions offer multi-factor recipient authentication to make sure that only the intended parties can access secure emails, and that evidence of this is recorded.

-Microsoft does not currently offer any recipient authentication to its 365 Purview Message Encryption users.
+Microsoft does not currently offer recipient authentication to its 365 Purview Message Encryption users.

 Note: Many recipients of secure emails have two-factor authentication enabled on their email accounts, which helps to ensure that only the intended person can access secure emails.
 However, this can only be enabled by recipients and is not something over which senders have direct control. |